11.01.2025

 Champlevé enamel – this technique requires a sufficient thickness of an item, since the image is applied by means of grooves (notches) on the object surface.
 The grooves form a pattern outline and the cells, which are filled with enamel, are baked.
 When this technique is applied, the drawing is deepened into the object surface.

-Guilloché enamel - is a variant of the engraving (carving) enamel technique.
-In this case, engraving is not made manually, but by using a special machine, that decorates the metal surface with repeating geometric patterns: waves, rays, circles, etc. This technique supposes application of transparent enamels only, for the background with the pattern applied on, be visible through the enamel layer.
+Guilloche enamel – is a variant of the engraving (carving) enamel technique.
+In this case, engraving is not made manually, by using a special engine-turning machine that decorates metal surface with repeating geometric patterns: waves, rays, circles, etc. This technique supposes application of transparent colour enamels only, for the background with the pattern applied on, be visible through the enamel layer.

-Stained glass enamel – this technique is actually a kind of cloisonné enamel, but without metal base.
-The technique got its name because of the similarity with stained glass windows, since colored enamel transmits light.
-In this technique, openwork ornament is filled with colored transparent enamel, the pattern being preliminarily cut out on the item metal surface.
+Plique-a-jour enamel – this technique is actually a kind of cloisonné enamel, but without metal base.
+The technique got its name because of its resemblance to stained glass, since coloured enamel transmits light.
+In this technique, coloured transparent enamel is used to fill openwork pattern, which is pre-cut on the metal base of the item.